Gendo Ikari: Merchandise and legacy

 Gendo has been used to produce merchandising items, such as sunglasses and eyeglasses, collectible models, shirts, and culinary products.
 Gendo has appeared in video games and spin-offs based on the original animated series, and in media unrelated to the Neon Genesis Evangelion franchise, such as in the Million Arthur video games, Monster Strike, and Puzzle & Dragons.
-The character was used for campaigns of Japan Racing Association and for advertisements of the Schick razor company, a collaboration that attracted the attention of animation fans and was renewed years after the first advertising video.
+The character was used for campaigns of the Japan Racing Association and for advertisements of the Schick razor company, a collaboration that attracted the attention of animation fans and was renewed years after the first advertising video.
 In 2011, he also inspired an attraction at the Japanese amusement park Fuji-Q Highland.
 In 2015, Gendo was used along with other characters from the series for features on the 500 Type Eva, a high-speed train dedicated to Evangelion.

-Famous people, including Minoru Takashita, president of the AnimeJapan company; Takashi Kawamura, mayor of Nagoya; and economist Takkaki Mitsuhashi, who founded a Cosplay Party for the 2010 Japanese House of Councillors election, have paid homage to Gendo by cosplaying as him.
+Famous people have paid homage to Gendo by cosplaying as him, including Minoru Takashita, president of the AnimeJapan company, Takashi Kawamura, mayor of Nagoya, and economist Takkaki Mitsuhashi, who founded a Cosplay Party for the 2010 Japanese House of Councillors election.
 Gendo has also inspired the pose of a character that appears in the opening sequence of the video game Evil Factory, developed by Neople.
 According to Vice's Chia Contreras, Gendo's image and austere face have achieved notoriety and have reached non-animation-fan audiences, becoming "one of the most easily recognizable images of anime on the internet".
-On the web, Gendo is often associated with the phrase; "Get in the fucking robot, Shinji", which has also gone viral.
+On the web, Gendo is often associated with the phrase "Get in the fucking robot, Shinji", which has also gone viral.
 The phrase has become an internet meme and has been used for merchandise items dedicated to the series.
 Screen Rant's Adam Beach noted Ragyō Kiryūin's office in Kill la Kill is similar to Gendo's.
-Bleeding Cool similarly interpreted a line by Quentin Quire from X-Men comic as a reference to the "Get in the robot" meme.
+Bleeding Cool similarly interpreted a line by Quentin Quire from an X-Men comic as a reference to the "Get in the robot" meme.
 Holland Novak from Eureka Seven has also been compared with Gendo.
 Fans have renamed his characteristic pose, with his hands joined at face height, the "Gendo pose", which has been copied, homaged, and parodied in other animated series, such as Taizo Haisegawa in Gintama, which is also voiced by Fumihiko Tachiki, Voltron: Legendary Defender, by Stella in Rose Guns Days, by Nifuji Hirotaka in Wotakoi: Love Is Hard for Otaku, and by Hayato in an official crossover episode between Evangelion and Shinkansen Henkei Robo Shinkalion.